iwantmyname/blog/_posts/2014-04-16-which-photography-gtld-should-you-use.md

 ![camera]({{ site.images_url }}/2014-04-16-camera-gold.jpg)

-What happens when you give a creative person a too many solutions to solve a relatively simple problem?
+What happens when you give a creative person too many solutions to solve a relatively simple problem?

 I can tell you firsthand.
 Panic attacks.